What is Lithuania?

 Standing ovations after a victorious match are worth seeing; and we are not ashamed of tears when our favourite team loses the game.
 We play basketball in the streets, outside summerhouses, and at schools, lakesides and music festivals; we play two against one and three against two.
 Basketball and the emotions it creates are so deeply rooted in our genes that most children have no second thoughts about which sport to go for.

 European basketball clubs and their fans are not the only ones who have a hard time learning the complicated surnames of Lithuanian basketball players; it’s also quite a task for the coaches and players in the world’s top basketball league, the NBA.
 The path to this league was trodden as early as before the restoration of our independence by basketball players Šarūnas Marčiulionis and Arvydas Sabonis.
 Today, we view them as legends of the sport.

 The quieter the evening, the better.
 When the wind abates, hot-air balloons resembling colourful soap bubbles take off and fly over the red roofs of the Old Town.
 Sometimes they come so close that it looks as if you can catch them with your hand, only for them to fly away to dizzying heights.
-If you travel in a balloon in spring, you can admire the city’s blooming gardens; if it’s summer, you can count the tourists sitting on the pavements outside cafés; and autumn, with its colours, will leave you breathless.
+If you choose hot air balloons ride in spring, you can admire the city’s blooming gardens; if it’s summer, you can count the tourists sitting on the pavements outside cafés; and autumn, with its colours, will leave you breathless.
 All this from a hot-air balloon.

 Lithuanians are incurable romantics: we are among the top five countries with the largest number of hot-air balloons and balloon pilots per thousand residents; and international travel magazines have already put Vilnius and Trakai on lists of top 10 places to see from the sky for several years.